 - Jack-of-All-Stats: His Corona Mode, where he gains lots of red in overlap with his blue patterns.
 This form is powered by Cosmos' strength, and is mainly used if killing is the only way to end the conflict.

 - Super Mode: His Eclipse Mode, which he gains in Episode 30.
 It combines the powers of Luna and Corona Mode through Musashi's own courage.
 However, it can only be used for one minute.

-- O.O.C.
-Is Serious Business: in Ultraman Saga, Cosmos fought in his Luna Mode form despite the form is incapable of strong attacks.
+- OOC Is Serious Business: In Ultraman Saga, Cosmos fought in his Luna Mode form despite the form being incapable of strong attacks.

-- Technical Pacifist: His fighting style relies heavily on defending himself and subduing his foes rather than hurting them.
+- Technical Pacifist: His fighting style in Luna Mode and most of his forms relies heavily on defending himself and subduing his foes rather than hurting them.

 The attack team of this series, EYES is a branch of the SRC (Scientific Research Circle), an organization dedicated to studying and protecting monsters and aliens.
 Thus, EYES is not a military squad and prefers to deal with monsters and aliens non-violently.
 However, they do carry weaponry and have fighting vehicles for defense and those times when they must battle the monsters.
 In the series' timeline, the group was established shortly after the events of the first movie in response to the appearance of Ultraman Cosmos.

 - Played by: Taiyo Sugiura (in the series), Kounosuke Tokai (in First Contact)

 - All-Loving Hero: In a manner similar to Cosmos.
 See Friend to All Living Things below.
 Even the seemingly pure evil that is Chaos Header doesn't earns his hatred.
 In fact, he is perfectly happy to forgive Julie/Ultraman Justice, despite them killing him and Cosmos and almost allowing Delacion to commit planetary genocide on Earth.